Blake-Madden/Wisteria-Dataviz/README.md

   - Includes support for continuous, categorical, date, and ID columns
 - Can handle [HiDPI](HiDPI.md) displays
 - Uses high-quality `wxGraphicsContext` for rendering (also uses Direct2D on Microsoft Windows, if available)
-- [Image](Images.md) support, including the ability to use an image as a plot background or a stipple brush for bar charts
+- [Image](Images.md) support, including the ability to use images for plot and bar backgrounds
 - Effects for boxes and bars, including transparency, a glossy look, stipple brushes, and color fades
 - Customizable point markers and line styles
   - Pre-defined and extensible shape schemes